henriqueborgo/IrelandWeather/README.md

 # Irish weather

 Project to understand about the monthly rainfall by intensity level in two counties of Republic of Ireland, Cork and Galway.
-However, it's possible to find the reults for all counties of Republic of Ireland through the result of this project.
+However, it's possible to find the results for all counties of Republic of Ireland through the result of this project.